pngme/sample-android-app-flutter/README.md

       });
 ```

-⚠️ The `clientKey` is sensitive and must be protected.
+> ⚠️ The SDK Token is sensitive and must be protected.
+>
-It should be passed to the application at compile time, and encrypted.
+> It should be passed to the application at compile time, and encrypted.
-The `clientKey` as a magic string in the sample app is for demonstration purposes only.
+The SDK Token as a magic string in the sample app is **for demonstration purposes only**.

 ### Behavior
 The sample app includes a button that can be pressed once.